damrem/anm-client/README.md

 This is the client side of an experiment using [AngularJS](https://angularjs.org/), [Node.js](http://nodejs.org/) & [MongoDB](http://www.mongodb.org/).
 It has no functional interest.

-It is a singe page-webapp that I developed with [AngularJS](https://angularjs.org/) to discover the ecosystem, the tools & the best-practices around this tech:
+It is a single page-webapp that I developed with [AngularJS](https://angularjs.org/) to discover the ecosystem, the tools & the best-practices around this tech:
 * encapsulate features into components, themselves being cut into views, controllers, directives, filters
 * unit test and automate as much as possible